 Dave is a co-editor for and contributor to Virtual Interiorities, a three-volume collection now available in eBook and softcover from Carnegie Mellon ETC Press.
 The collection links ongoing discussions in the humanities, film, game studies, architecture, and design disciplines under the aegis of what “virtual” means in a socio-spatial context.

-He has also been published in Disegno—Journal of Design Culture, The International Journal of Architectonic, Spatial, and Environmental Design, The International Journal of the Constructed Environment, The International Journal of the Image, and Landscape Research Record.
+He has been published in Disegno—Journal of Design Culture, The International Journal of Architectonic, Spatial, and Environmental Design, The International Journal of the Constructed Environment, The International Journal of the Image, and Landscape Research Record.

 Themerica™ began as my MFA design thesis.
 I started the research in earnest in the summer of 2007, and maintained a travel/photography blog through 2008 which is archived here.
 Upon taking a professorship at the University of Idaho in 2016, I have recommitted to this work as my creative scholarship focus.
 As I continue my research, this blog will serve as a home for travel photography and site analysis.